Refresh tokens

 openid(refresh tokens are an OIDC construct in this library).

-Drop either and the token endpoint succeeds with access_token + id_token and no refresh_token field — exactly mirroring the "client has no refresh_token grant" path.
+Drop either and the token endpoint (/token) succeeds with access_token + id_token and no refresh_token field — exactly mirroring the "client has no refresh_token grant" path.
 The RP must re-authenticate the user when the access token expires.

 In the default (lax) reading of OIDC Core 1.0 §11, offline_access is not an issuance gate: it only governs consent-prompt UX and which TTL bucket the refresh token falls into (WithRefreshTokenTTL vs WithRefreshTokenOfflineTTL).
 To make offline_access a hard gate, opt in with op.WithStrictOfflineAccess() — see the section below.